Preventable causes of death

 Figure 1: In 2011, deaths from potentially avoidable causes accounted for approximately 24% of all deaths registered in England and Wales.
 The leading cause of avoidable deaths was ischaemic heart disease in males and lung cancer in females.

 Preventable causes of death are causes of death related to risk factors which could have been avoided.
 The World Health Organization has traditionally classified death according to the primary type of disease or injury.
-However, causes of death may also be classified in terms of preventable risk factors—such as smoking, unhealthy diet, sexual behavior, and reckless driving—which contribute to a number of different diseases.
+However, causes of death may also be classified in terms of preventable risk factors—such as smoking, unhealthy diet, unprotected sexual behavior (STIs), and reckless driving—which contribute to a number of different diseases.
 Such risk factors are usually not recorded directly on death certificates, although they are acknowledged in medical reports.

 Worldwide

 It is estimated that of the roughly 150,000 people who die each day across the globe, about two thirds—100,000 per day—die of age-related causes.
 In industrialized nations the proportion is much higher, reaching 90 percent.
 Thus, albeit indirectly, biological aging (senescence) is by far the leading cause of death.
 Whether senescence as a biological process itself can be slowed, halted, or even reversed is a subject of current scientific speculation and research.